 Accessible most any time of year, Heather Lake is a hike for all seasons.
 Winter months mean fewer crowds – just be sure to use your micro spikes!
 And fall brings brilliant colors, thanks to all the berry bushes.

 This hike is great for any level of hiker looking for a moderate challenge.
-The climb begins as soon as you step onto the trail from the parking lot and wind through old and new-growth forests.
+The climb begins as soon as you hit the trail and winds through old and new-growth forests.
 The vibrant shades of green are noteworthy, with evergreens, moss, and ferns spreading in all directions.

 After a bit of climbing, you’ll reach a boardwalk that leads to the lake.
 Bring waterproof shoes, as there are a few water crossings, including a small waterfall that makes for a nice photo stop.